Sunak under pressure over ‘appalling’ small boat deaths – as 500 more migrants cross

 Former Tory chairman Sir Jake Berry renewed right-wing calls for the UK to leave the European Convention of Human Rights (ECHR) after the Channel tragedy, claiming it could help “solve the issue” by allowing Rwanda flights to take off.

+“There will be a subsection of the electorate who will like this and want a hard line, however rational or irrational that policy is,” the ex-deputy PM told the Observer.

+The moderate added: “But I think that they will be at least matched and probably exceeded by the number of people in seats, particularly suburban seats and home counties seats, who will be at best unimpressed and at worse seriously repelled by this kind of rhetoric and such a policy.”

-But pulling out of the ECHR would put the UK at odds with most European nations, and could cause serious complications with the Good Friday Agreement in Northern Ireland and the post-Brexit trade deal with the EU.
+Pulling out of the ECHR would put the UK at odds with most European nations, and could cause serious complications with the Good Friday Agreement in Northern Ireland and the post-Brexit trade deal with the EU.

 Mr Loughton said the “dysfunctionality” in the Home Office dates back year, and the department “has got to do a lot better in speeding up the processing times of those people who do then come to the UK to see whether they have a legitimate asylum claim or not”.